afontenot/pyweight/docs/md/Technical Concepts.md

 but adds the additional constraint that the resulting fit must be continuous.

-A fit of this type means that the data must be reinterpolated whenever a point is added or edited, but on any modern hardware these fits are fast enough for this to be a negligible concern.
+A fit of this type means that the data must be re-interpolated whenever a point is added or edited, but on any modern hardware these fits are fast enough for this to be a negligible concern.